A Comprehensive Guide to Vehicle E-Challan in Kerala and Uttar Pradesh

 If you live in Kerala or UP or are planning to visit either state, it is imperative to know everything about traffic violations and fines to stay safe on the road and avoid paying hefty penalties

 Kerala is known for its well-maintained roads and strict traffic laws.
 The penalty for traffic violations in Kerala is higher compared to other states.
-For instance, if a person is caught riding a two-wheeler without a helmet, he or she will be fined Rs.
-1,500.
-Similarly, driving without a license will result in a fine of up to Rs.
-5,000.
-The penalty for driving a vehicle without valid insurance can go up to Rs.
-2,000.
-Drinking and driving is a serious offence in Kerala, and if a person is caught driving under the influence, they will have to pay a fine of Rs.
-10,000.
+For instance, if a person is caught riding a two-wheeler without a helmet, they will be fined ₹1,500.
+Driving without a license can lead to a fine of up to ₹5,000, and operating a vehicle without valid insurance may cost ₹2,000.
+Drinking and driving is a serious offence, attracting a fine of ₹10,000.
+To make fine payments easier, motorists can now check and pay their Kerala challan online through platforms like Park+.

 Apart from these, some other traffic violations are commonly penalised in Kerala.
 To ensure pedestrian safety, Kerala RTO has made it mandatory for every driver to stop at zebra crossings, and the penalty for not stopping is Rs.
 500. Furthermore, every vehicle in Kerala must have a High-Security Registration Plate (HSRP), which is tamper-proof and ensures better vehicle identification.
 The penalty for not having HSRP can go up to Rs.
 10,000.